 Watch until the end and see how the Questioning Method can be powerful and effective.

-If you look at the curriculum of subjects in schools, we teach and re-teach the same material (but adding a little more depth) from kindergarten through 12th grade.
-My second grader brought home a geometry concept I was working on with my 10th graders and I about fell over.
+If you look at the curriculum of subjects in schools, we teach and re-teach the same material (but add a little more depth) from kindergarten through 12th grade.
+My second grader brought home a geometry concept I was working on with my 10th graders, and I about fell over.